Trenno

 Trenno is a district ("quartiere") of Milan, Italy, part of the Zone 8 administrative division of the city.
 It borders on green areas to the north and west (on the Boscoincittà city park) and to the south (on the Parco di Trenno); to the east, it is adjacent to the Gallaratese district.
 Before being annexed to Milan, in 1923, it was an autonomous comune.

 The district is mostly residential, with low- and medium-income apartment blocks dominating its skyline, although the centre has maintained much of the flavour of a country town (as well as a cascina, "Cascina Campi"); it also has large green areas, the most important of which is the eponymous Parco di Trenno.

+In 2017, there was a local outcry over the planned demolition of an 18th century mill, in order to build a train yard.

-The district is quite isolated from Milan, being connected to the centre by a single bus line and a few thoroughfare, some of which were still country roads until the late 1990s.
+The district is quite isolated from Milan, being connected to the centre by a single bus line and a few thoroughfares, some of which were still country roads until the late 1990s.
 The closest stop of the Milan Metro subway is in Bonola, about 1 km from Trenno.